PurpleMonkey729/App-Choreography-Get-An-Invite/README.md

 # Now, just wait! ⏰

 > If you are already part of our organisation, you don't have to do anything!
-If you still want to join in, feel free!!!
+If you still want to join in, feel free!

 ----------------------------------------------------------------------